velocityzen/units/README.md

 ### join(units)

-add all units of `units` specified to self, without any extra magic
+Add all units of `units` specified to self, without any extra magic

+### has(key)

+Returns `true` if units exist under the `key`.
+Otherwise returns `false`.

 ### get(key)

-gets unit under `key` specified, tries parent if no unit found and parent is present.
-If `key` omited and units instance has representation returns it.
+Gets unit under `key` specified, tries parent if no unit found and parent is present.
+If `key` omitted and units instance has representation returns it.

 ### require(key)

-calls `get` internally and returns a result if not null, otherwise, throws an error
+Calls `get` internally and returns a result if not null, otherwise, throws an error

 ### match(regexp, function)

-calls the `function` for every unit name that matches `regexp`.
+Calls the `function` for every unit name that matches `regexp`.
 The first argument in the function is always the matched unit.
 All others are matches from the regexp.

 ```js
   //example from matter-in-motion lib